ISE Cryptography — Lecture 03

 • \(= IV_\text{theirs} \oplus G\)

-• …guessing is easier than random chance!
+• With structured plaintexts (HTTP, HTML, JSON), guessing is easier than random chance

-• Predictable IVs effectively make CBC deterministic
+• Predictable IVs effectively make CBC deterministic, breaking IND-CPA security

 Key-as-IV